-Pay attention to post-printing processes
+Pay attention to the post-printing process

 - Heavy coating means difficulties for collating and binding

-- For the book to be readable the paper shouldn't be too bright white (eyes get tired), but it should still reproduce the colors as well as possible.
+- For the book to be readable, the white paper shouldn't be too bright (eyes get tired), but it should still reproduce the colors as well as possible.

 - Optimize the grammage and opacity (the text shouldn't show through)